-Today’s episode about the famous things across the globe is about Georgia (the country!), so we have asked our fellow travel blogger Baia of “red fedora diary” What is Georgia famous for?
+Today’s episode about the famous things across the globe is about Georgia (the country!), so we have asked our fellow travel blogger Baia of “Red Fedora Diary” What is Georgia famous for?
 This is her insightful response!

 Georgia, still an undiscovered destination to many, is tucked between Europe and Asia.
 This small former Soviet country binds a lot in – ancient cities, diverse food culture, snowy Caucasus mountains, Black Sea coast, delicious wine, and lush nature.
-If you are one of those travelers who hasn’t visited Georgia yet, here’s an introduction of the things Georgia is known for.
+If you are one of those travelers who hasn’t visited Georgia yet, here’s an introduction to things Georgia is known for.

 Things Georgia is Famous for

 The first Europeans

 According to an archeological expedition in Dmanisi, a 1.8 million-year-old skull was found.
 This is the oldest human skull found outside of Africa.
 After the discovery, the skulls of the oldest Georgian couple were called Zezva and Mzia and are displayed at the National Museum in Tbilisi.

 Georgia has been making wine for over 8,000 years and recently broke the GUINNESS World Records by being the oldest wine-making nation based on the wine residue found on one of the clay jars Georgia uses to produce the beverage.
 Its unique winemaking process is even listed as UNESCO’s Intangible Cultural Heritage of Humanity.

 Georgia has its own language and alphabet spoken by only around 4 million Georgians in the whole world.
 It is among the world’s 14 unique and oldest languages.
 The alphabet underwent three different script development, and what Georgia uses today is called Mtavruli, having 33 letters.